nicthib/anthem/README.md

-# pyanthem

-> a neuroimaging audiovisualization tool to make your data more interesting!
+# pyanthem: a neuroimaging audiovisualization tool to make your data more interesting

 ## Table of Contents